gitrekm/React-TensorflowJS-Image-Classifier/README.md

 ## Image Classifier using React and Tensorflow.js

-This is a Image Recognition app that use Tensorflow.js mobilenet pre-trained model to add a label to the chosen image.
+This is an Image Classifier app that use Tensorflow.js mobilenet pre-trained model to add a label to the chosen image.

 # install dependencies